-I’m not the biggest meat eater, but I do eat it when I feel like it, or when I get hold of something special, or different, or, of course, if I’m taste testing.
-I just don’t generally put a hunk of meat on a plate, look at it and think that’s going to satisfy me.
-But sometimes I do crave something meaty and, honestly, I just absolutely love short ribs.
+I’m not the biggest meat eater, I just eat it when I feel like it, or when I get hold of something special, or different, or, of course, if I’m taste testing.
+I don’t generally put a hunk of meat on a plate, look at it and think of it as a fulfilling meal… in my eyes, there’s so much more to food than that.
+But sometimes I do crave something meaty and, truthfully, I just absolutely love short ribs.
 I also love Asian food, and although I’ve never been to Asia and I could in fact just love the westernised version of their delicacies, I really enjoy the staple flavours, the style of cooking and the vibrant colours.

 By flavours, I’m talking a salty rich soy sauce packed with umami, ginger with a bundle of nutritional benefits but also a great punch combined beautifully with lime, nutty but sweet sesame bringing versatility in seed form and deliciousness through the oil and not to mention the beauty of the humble peanut.